Cwmsymlog

 Cwmsymlog is a short valley, sheltering a hamlet of the same name, in Ceredigion, in the west of Wales.
 Once an important mining area, but the mining slowly declined and finally came to an end in 1901.
 Now it is peaceful, open countryside with a few mining remains, scattered houses and farmland.
 It is also the name of a Site of Special Scientific Interest at that location.

 Present

-Nowadays Cwmsymlog lies hidden between the trees, surrounded by fields of sheep.
-The small settlement itself has a chapel and a few scattered houses.
+Nowadays Cwmsymlog lies hidden amongst the trees, surrounded by fields of sheep.
+The small settlement itself has a chapel (now disused and in private ownership) and a few scattered houses.
 One of these has a standing stone in front of the house.
+Another, called Plas Wigwam, was the grand home of the mine captain, his family and staff.
+There are the derelict remains of several houses around the village from when it was a thriving mining community.
+2024 saw the building of the first new house in the village for over 100 years when a barn was demolished and a modern house built on the site.

 The mine chimney dominates the landscape but everywhere around are traces of mining.
-Mining spoil piles are slowly being reclaimed by nature with gorse bushes and rare ferns.
+There are many ruined industrial buildings and mine shafts, and the stream has been engineered into adits and leats.
+Spoil piles from the mine works are slowly being reclaimed by nature with gorse bushes and rare ferns.
 The mine chimney, nineteenth century, was restored in 2006 with extensive repairs to the top.
 Smaller stones were used for the top section to show the difference between the old construction and the restored part.

 The Borth to Devil's Bridge to Pontrhydfendigaid Trail runs through the valley and the mountain bike trails of Bwlch Nant yr Arian skirt around the edge.
+The valley is also popular with off road drivers and motorcyclists.